An asteroid is passing Earth today, so scientists call it radio waves

 HAARP will send a continuous chirp signal just above and below 9.6MHz; The beep will be repeated in two intervals.
 At its closest approach on December 27, the asteroid will be twice as far from the Moon as it is from Earth.

 Tuesday’s experiment aims to prepare for an upcoming encounter with an asteroid in 2029.
-This potentially dangerous asteroid, officially known as 99942 Apophis, about 1210 ft (370 meters) wideAnd he will enter 20,000 miles (32,000 km) me Earth on April 13, 2029.
+This potentially dangerous asteroid, officially known as 99942 Apophis, regarding 1210 ft (370 meters) wideAnd he will enter 20,000 miles (32,000 km) me Earth on April 13, 2029.
 The NEO was thought to pose a slight hazard to Earth in the year 2068, but NASA ruled that out.

 However, HAARP wants to examine the asteroid to prepare for potential hazards in the future space rocks.
 “The more time before a potential impact occurs, the more options there are to try to distract,” Haynes said.